K1rk3y/Cancer-Classification/README.md

-# CITS4402_Project
-A CV approach to cancer diagnosis.
+A classical macro feature SVM approach to cancer diagnosis.